Academic Grievance Policy (2022-2023)

 3. Introductions: the members of the board will introduce themselves, followed by the student, student’s advisor (if present), instructor(s) of record,* instructor(s) of record’s advisor (if present), and the hearing board advisor or designee.

-6. The Board Chair will ask all participants if there are any questions regarding the process or their rights in the process.
+5. The Board Chair will ask all participants if there are any questions regarding the process, procedures, or their rights in the process.

-7. The Board Chair will begin the hearing and the following order of proceeding will be applied:
+6. The Board Chair will begin the hearing using the following order of proceeding:

 1. Opening Statements are given by the student and instructor;